Lucas3oo/git-by-solrike/README.md

 ## Features

-The explorer context menu will have two additional items when a file is selected:
+The explorer context menu will have the following items when a file is selected:

+* Compare with branch or tag - basically a `git diff`.
+Depends on the Gitlens extension being installed.
-* Replace with HEAD revision - basically a `git checkout`
+* Compare with HEAD revision - basically a `git diff`.
-* Compare with HEAD revision - basically a `git diff`
+* Replace with HEAD revision - basically a `git checkout`.

 Those commands are also available from the command palette.

-The context menu in the "Java projects" will also have the two menu items.
+The context menu in the "Java projects" will also have the menu items.

 ## Install

-Search for "Git by Solrike" or vist the [marketplace](https://marketplace.visualstudio.com/items?itemName=solrike.git-by-solrike).
+Search for "Git by Solrike" or visit the [marketplace](https://marketplace.visualstudio.com/items?itemName=solrike.git-by-solrike).

 ## Screenshots